KQM-git/TCL/docs/combat-mechanics/elemental-effects/transformative-reactions.md

 ## Swirl

 Swirl is an Elemental Reaction triggered by applying Anemo to a target already affected by Hydro, Pyro, Cryo, or Electro.
-Swirl will cause AoE elemental damage of the same type as the original aura, spreading that Element to affected targets which can trigger additional reactions.
+Swirl will cause AoE Elemental damage of the same type as the original aura, spreading that Element to affected targets which can trigger additional reactions.
 Triggering Swirl in an AoE can cause up to two instances of _Swirl_ damage per Element for each enemy in the AoE.
 Note that this constraint does not include the Anemo hit or any damage dealt by reactions caused from the swirls, so it is possible to have more than eight total damage instances per target.

 * In the special case of Hydro, only the target afflicted with the Hydro initially will take damage as the dispersion of Hydro will not harm enemies.
 * All reactions caused by swirling auras together use the stats of the character that triggered the Swirl in their damage calculation.